VCL services

 Now that you have a working VCL service up and running, check out using VCL to find out how to start writing your own edge processing logic.
 When you're ready to upload VCL to your service, clone the current service version, then upload new VCL and activate a new version.

-You can find hundreds of examples of VCL solutions in our solutions library, from simple ones that add geo data to your request to complex solutions like doing A/B testing at the edge,
+You can find hundreds of examples of VCL solutions in our solutions library, from simple ones that add geolocation data to your request to complex solutions like doing A/B testing at the edge,